Do you need rental car insurance while on vacation?

-Does My Auto Policy Cover a Rental Car?
+Does My Car Insurance Cover a Rental Car?

 You may have heard that your auto insurance policy or credit card will cover a rental car.
 That can be true.
 But it can also leave you with serious coverage gaps.
 That’s why we generally advise our clients to buy the rental car company’s coverage.